PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     ^^^
     Let :math:`\eta\doteq \sqrt{\frac{2\delta}{g^{T}\boldsymbol{H}^{-1}g}}` in :eq:`pcpo-eq-5`, where :math:`\delta` is the step size for reward improvement, :math:`g` is the gradient of :math:`f`, and :math:`\boldsymbol{H}` is the Fisher information matrix.
     Let :math:`\sigma_\mathrm{max}(\boldsymbol{H})` be the largest singular value of :math:`\boldsymbol{H}`, and :math:`a` be the gradient of cost advantage function in :eq:`pcpo-eq-5`.
-    Then PCPO with KL divergence projection converges to a stationary point either inside the constraint set or in the boundary of the constraint set.
+    Then PCPO with :math:`KL` divergence projection converges to a stationary point either inside the constraint set or in the boundary of the constraint set.
     In the latter case, the Lagrangian constraint :math:`g=-\alpha a, \alpha\geq0` holds.
     Moreover, at step :math:`k+1` the objective value satisfies